menard-noe/WarCardGame/Readme.txt

 In order to test the solution in your own application, connect to the interface IGamingTable.
 Check GamingTableTest for examples.
 If you want to test an internal method or classs, add in the csproj the TestClass.

-The console application if NOT error proof, if an input is not correct the app will crash.
+The console application is NOT error proof, if an input is not correct the app will crash.
 To convert user input to cards, a proper DSL should be used.